tbrowder/Number-More/README.md

 non-decimal base to another non-decimal base requires an intermediate step to convert the first non-decimal number to decimal and then convert the decimal number to the final desired base.
-In addition, adding prefixes, changing to lower-case where appropriatel, and increasing lengths will involve more processing.
+In addition, adding prefixes, changing to lower-case where appropriate, and increasing lengths will involve more processing.

 The following illustrates the process using Perl 6 routines for the